brainmod/heike/Roadmap.md

 Implement a pop-up modal (triggered by :) for commands like quit, mkdir, touch.

-Phase 3: High-Performance Previews
+Phase 3: High-Performance Previews ✅

 One of Yazi's best features is checking file content without opening it.

-[ ] Image Preview:
+[x] Image Preview:

 Integrate egui_extras image loaders.